 - Transfer pork belly cubes to an aluminum pan.
 Coat with brown sugar and honey.

-- Cover pan with foil and place back in smoker.
+- Cover the pan with aluminum foil and return it to the smoker.
 Smoke for 60-90 minutes until tender.

-- Remove foil covering and add barbecue sauce.
+- Remove the foil and add barbecue sauce, stirring in well.
 Smoke for 10 minutes to allow the sauce to harden.

 - Remove from smoker and serve immediately